Russ Wyatt

-Russ Wyatt is a politician in Winnipeg, Manitoba, Canada.
+Russ Wyatt (born 1970) is a Canadian politician in Winnipeg, Manitoba.
 He represented Transcona on the Winnipeg City Council from 2002 to 2018, and is the incumbent.
 And at times he served as a member of the city's executive policy committee.
 His father, Reg Wyatt, was a councillor from 1983 to 1986.

 Early life and career

 Wyatt studied Political Science at the University of Winnipeg and worked for the Wyatt Insurance Group, a family company, before entering public life.
 In the 1990s, he was an assistant to Transcona councillor Rick Boychuk and chairman of the East Kildonan-Transcona residents advisory group.

 In 1993, Wyatt recommended that the City of Winnipeg introduce "park-and-ride" areas to improve public transportation.
 During the 1997 federal election, he argued that renewed debates over national unity were drawing attention away from pressing issues such as job creation, and credited the New Democratic Party as the only political party willing to discuss the economy.
 He led a petition drive against bus fare increases in 1998.

 Wyatt planned to run for city council in the 1998 municipal election with an endorsement from the New Democratic Party of Manitoba, but withdrew just before the nomination deadline.
 He led a citizen's campaign to preserve Transcona's health centre in 2000, and criticized the provincial government of Gary Doer when it chose to move the centre.

 At the time of the 2002 municipal election, Wyatt was the director of communications for the Association of Manitoba Municipalities.